Dismiss Modal

 • Calamine lotion.
 This is a pink, watery lotion that can help stop itching.

 • Antihistamine.
-This medicine can help reduce itching.
+This medicine can help with itching.
 But it may also make you drowsy.
+Don't drive or operate heavy machinery when you are taking this medicine.
+Ask your doctor about a nondrowsy form of this medicine.

 • Other anti-itch lotion or cream.
-Ask your healthcare provider about other anti-itch lotion or cream that can help ease itching.
-They may prescribe a stronger medicine if over-the-counter medicine isn’t helping you.
+Do not use over-the-counter lotions or creams without talking to your doctor first.
+Some lotions and creams may cause more harm than good.
+Always ask your doctor about other anti-itch lotions or creams that can help ease itching.
+Your doctor may prescribe a stronger medicine if over-the-counter medicine isn’t helping you.

-If you have severe symptoms, your healthcare provider may treat you with:
+If you have severe symptoms, your doctor may treat you with:

-• Ultraviolet light treatment.
-Exposing the skin to ultraviolet light in the first week can help lessen symptoms.
+• Ultraviolet B light treatment.
+Exposing the skin to ultraviolet light in the first week can help reduce symptoms.
+These treatments are given at your doctor's office.

-• Rash that lasts for more than 3 months
+• A rash that lasts for more than 3 months.

 Author: Wheeler, Brooke